jaybee84/ml-in-rd/manuscript.md

 While there are many techniques to collate rare data from different sources, low-quality data may hurt the end goal even if it increases the size of the dataset.
 In our experience, collaboration with domain experts has proved to be critical in gaining insight into potential sources of variation in the datasets.
 An anecdotal example from the authors' personal experience: conversations with a rare disease clinician revealed that samples in a particular tumor dataset were collected using vastly different surgical techniques (laser ablation and excision vs standard excision).
-This information that was not readily available to non-experts, but was obvious to the clinician.
+This information was not readily available to non-experts, but was obvious to the clinician.
 Such instances underline the fact that continuous collaboration with domain experts and the sharing of well-annotated data is needed to generate robust datasets in the future.

 In addition to sample scarcity, there is a dearth of comprehensive phenotypic-genotypic databases in rare disease.
 While rare disease studies that collect genomic and phenotypic data are becoming more common [@doi:10.1038/nrg3555; @doi:10.1038/nrg.2017.116; @doi:10.1056/NEJMra1711801], an important next step is to develop comprehensive genomics-based genotype-phenotype databases that prioritize clinical and genomics data standards in order to fuel interpretation of features extracted using ML methods, possibly by funding or otherwise fostering collaboration between biobanking projects and patient registry initiatives.
-Mindful sharing of data with proper metadata and attribution to enable prompt data reuse is of utmost important in building datasets that can be of great value in rare disease [@https://www.nature.com/articles/s41576-020-0257-5].
+Mindful sharing of data with proper metadata and attribution to enable prompt data reuse is important in building datasets that can be of great value in rare disease [@https://www.nature.com/articles/s41576-020-0257-5].
 Finally, federated learning methods, such as those used in mobile health [@doi:10.1038/s41746-020-00323-1] and electronic healthcare records studies [@doi:10.1001/jamanetworkopen.2021.24946], may allow researchers to develop ML models on data from larger numbers of people with rare diseases whilst protecting patient privacy.

 ### Methods that reliably support mechanistic interrogation of specific rare diseases are an unmet need